Estimated reading time: 24 minutes

 On this trek, Ghorepani Poon Hill is the best place to observe the sunrise view, Annapurna Mountain ranges, and other snowy peaks.

-Selecting the Annapurna Base Camp trek is like doing two trekking at a time since Machhapuchhre Base Camp is on the way to ABC.
+Selecting the Annapurna Base Camp trek is like doing two treks simultaneously since Machhapuchhre Base Camp is on the way to ABC.
 Moreover, the deepest gorge, Kali Gandaki, escorts this trek.
 This trek could be difficult for some trekkers, but it is worthwhile.

 3: Kanchenjunga Base Camp

 Kanchenjunga is uncovered on the far eastern side of Nepal and is preserved under the Kanchenjunga Conservation Area Project.
 And Mount Kanchenjunga is one of the world’s most beautiful peaks.
 Kanchenjunga is a word from the Tibetan language, which means “Five gems of The Great Snow”, which embodies the five summits as gold, silver, precious stones, Grain and the Holy Scriptures.

 Trekkers can sprinkle the different species of flora and fauna on this trek route.
 Nepal’s Government has protected the region under a conservation area.

 Kanchenjunga Base Camp is considered one of the most famous treks in Nepal.
 However, due to the trekking route’s lack of infrastructure and good accommodation facilities, this trek is less popular than the classic Everest Base Camp and Annapurna Base Camp trek.
 Nevertheless, as of now (25 August 2022), many tea houses are available for trekkers on the trek routes.
 Likewise, some varieties of good foods are also available.